 Butternut Squash Time Saving Tip

-Butternut squash is a pain to cut.
-Due to years of waitressing, painting, and typing, cutting hard squashes is actually painful for me.
+Butternut squash is a pain to cut and due to years of waitressing, painting, and typing, cutting hard squashes is actually painful for me.
 So in order to save time and effort I pay the little bit extra to get pre cubed butternut squash from the store.

 This keeps it so I don’t hurt myself or have to bother my husband just before the end of his workday to cut up a butternut squash.